 One last note about toilets: Use the ‘western toilet’.
 And then thank me later.

 House slippers are a thing!
-Don’t be surprised if your AirBnb has signs asking you to swap your sneakers for their cute little slippers!
+Don’t be surprised if your AirBnb host asks you to swap your sneakers for slippers.

 Sake is cheap AF.
 Especially at the Don Quijotes.
 Enough said.